 10km Cardiff Bay Trail

-If you have the time, and the right shoes, the best way to see Cardiff Bay and one of the top things to do in Cardiff is to do the 10km circular Cardiff Bay Trail.
+If you have the time, the best way to see Cardiff Bay and one of the top things to do in Cardiff is to do the 10km circular Cardiff Bay Trail.

 There are signs showing the direction of the circular trail throughout the bay so you can’t get lost, the footpath is also on Google Maps.

-So why not take yourself for a walk out onto the water over the barrage and back round for a unique and impressive look at Cardiff!
+So why not take yourself for a walk, or hire a bike which will make the 10km much quicker, out onto the water over the barrage and back round for a unique and impressive look at Cardiff!

 If you still have time, the perfect way to end a day in Cardiff is to go to Penarth and see Penarth Beach and Pier because the best thing about Cardiff is its ocean location!